FullstackAcademy/boilermaker/README.md

   2.  `heroku addons:create heroku-postgresql:hobby-dev` to add
       ("provision") a postgres database to your heroku dyno
   3.  `heroku config:set JWT=<your secret here!>` to set a secret for JWT signing
+  4.  if you are using github oauth, you'll need to register another OAUTH app with github with the appropriate callback url and set the environment variables for GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET

 * **If you already have a Heroku app...**